Lifetime Fitness Jobs | Health Club and Wellness Careers

 • Front Desk Associate

-Often the first person members see, front desk associates manage check-ins, answer questions, and keep things running smoothly.
+Front desk associates manage check-ins, answer questions, and keep things running smoothly.
 It’s fast-paced and people-focused, especially during early morning or evening rush hours.

 • Locker Room Attendant

 Cleanliness and member comfort are key here.
 Attendants ensure showers, towels, restrooms, and vanity stations are clean and stocked throughout the day.
-This job is detail-driven and important for upholding brand standards.

 • Concierge